 Eliza Hotchkiss’ first marriage was to Richard John Bishop in 1913.
 Their first son Jack was born in Froncysyllte in Wales, where there is the most magnificent aqueduct stretching across the valley.

 Richard’s father was John Bishop, born in 1813 in Berriew, Montgomeryshire.
-He married Elizabeth Clay in 1839 and they had ten children.
+He married Elizabeth Clay in 1839.
 Following her marriage at the time of the 1841 census, it appeared that Elizabeth was living with her mother Isabella Clay in Spring Gardens, Shrewsbury along with two of her children, Ann and Charlotte.
-Meanwhile, John Bishop was living with his widowed mother and siblings close by in Canal Buildings Shrewsbury.
-By 1851, John was a railway labourer and the family were living together.
+Meanwhile, John Bishop was living with his widowed mother and siblings close by in Canal Buildings.
+It transpires that in 1840, according to settlement and removal papers for Berriew: “Examination of Elizabeth Evans, otherwise Bishop, wife of John Bishop.
+John – the son of Catharine Bishop, now living in St Mary, Shrewsbury – has absconded.
+Elizabeth’s maiden name was Clay and she had a child by him – Ann Clay – before their marriage, but none after.
+Statement from Catharine Bishop, widow of John Bishop, stating that her maiden name was Evans.
+Gave birth to John five weeks before her marriage, hence the change of name.
+Elizabeth to be removed from St Mary, Shrewsbury to Berriew”.
+By 1851, John was a railway labourer and the family were living together in Spring Gardens.

 In 1872, there was a charge of wholesale shoplifting at Shrewsbury…